How to cope with a catnapping baby

 If catnapping is something you'd like to start improving on, we can certainly start to work towards more consolidated naps.
 Let's start by looking at what causes catnapping:

-2. They are over or under tired - this is a really common one, especially in babies under 12 weeks and something that is very easy to remedy.
+This is a really common one, especially in babies under 12 weeks and something that is very easy to remedy.
 A baby who hasn't had enough awake time and isn't quite ready for a longer, more restorative sleep is never going to sleep past one sleep cycle no matter what you do!
 Equally a baby who is already overtired will really struggle to go back to sleep between sleep cycles.
-If your baby is stuck in a habit of catnapping this will, as a result of a build up of overtiredness, end up causing more catnapping!
+If your baby is stuck in a habit of catnapping this will, as a result of a build-up of overtiredness, end up causing more catnapping!
 It's a cycle your baby can easily get stuck in.
 Having your baby follow our Sleep Programs is the best way to rule out over or under tiredness as a cause for your baby's catnapping.

 IF you're sure your baby isn't sick, hungry, over/under tired and their room is spot-on for sleep, here are some ways to work through the catnapping phase: